francesco-paolo-donofrio/francesco-paolo-donofrio/README.md

 Welcome to my personal GitHub page!
 I'm Francesco, a Full Stack Web Developer passionate about pizza and programming 😄.

-During my training, I delved into the use of Frontend and Backend technologies such as HTML, CSS, JavaScript, Vite.js, Vue.js, and Node.js, as well as MySQL, PHP, and Laravel.
+During my training, I delved into the use of Frontend and Backend technologies such as HTML, CSS e Sass, JavaScript, Vite.js, Vue.js, and Node.js, as well as MySQL, PHP, and Laravel.

 This intensive program allowed me to address gaps in various frameworks and fueled my enthusiasm for new technologies.